dimajix/flowman/docs/setup/building.md

 ## Main Artifacts

-The main artifacts will be a Docker image 'dimajix/flowman' and additionally a tar.gz file containing a runnable version of Flowman for direct installation in cases where Docker is not available or when you want to run Flowman in a complex environment with Kerberos.
+The main artifacts will be a Docker image `dimajix/flowman` and additionally a `tar.gz` file containing a runnable version of Flowman for direct installation in cases where Docker is not available or when you want to run Flowman in a complex environment with Kerberos.
 You can find the `tar.gz` file in the directory `flowman-dist/target`